 Tacos al pastor

-A quintessential taco and street food invented in Mexico City, the taco al pastor is a bastardization of the shawarma-style tacos brought by two Iraqi families to Puebla that the XXX.
+A quintessential taco and street food invented in Mexico City, the taco al pastor is a bastardization of the shawarma-style tacos brought by two Iraqi families to Puebla.
 This is layers of pork meat marinated in chiles, citrus, achiote paste, onion, maybe even Fanta or Coca-cola (everybody has a secret recipe) that is then rotated slowly on a spit (like a shawarma) and charred layers are sliced off to land in a corn tortilla with a slice of pineapple on top.
 Don’t leave Mexico City without trying tacos al pastor.
 (Come on a tour with me and I will take you to my favorite place).

 Cochinita prepared to go into the oven